 - emotional maturity

 - communication skills and general knowledge.

-Tasmanian AEDC are pleased to announce there will be a Grants released on the 29th April 2019, following on from the success of the 2017 Tasmanian AEDC Grants projects.
+Tasmanian AEDC is pleased to announce a round two of grants focussing on Action Research Grant.
+This is following on from the success of the 2019 Tasmanian AEDC Grants (round one) focussing on sustainable projects.

 Michael Dempsey and Jodi Upton talk about the positive results from the 2018 AEDC collection for Tasmania, also the programs and initiatives that families and community members can engage in to support children’s learning and development.
 (ABC Drive, Thursday 28 March, 2019, 11:55 mins)

 AEDC – Tactical Tots – East Devonport Child and Family Centre (3:10 mins)